Pages tagged “webmaster”

 Skill swaps

 Late last year I finished (after probably taking too long) (also, when is a website ever finished?)… a website.
 This one is a little Django site for a friend of mine who’s a very talented artist.
 The site showcases paintings, and it has the world’s simplest home-made CMS and a contact form.
 Nothing super clever, but it was fun to build.
-In return, Sammie gave our family the best souvenir ever of happy holidays - a painting of “the big house” - where we’ve spent many summers swimming; eating, drinking; watching shooting stars; chasing and being chased by bats and hornets and debating who goes down the hill for an armful of pasty and baguettes every day.
+In return, Sammie gave our family the best souvenir ever of happy holidays - a painting of “the big house” - where we’ve spent many summers swimming; eating, drinking; watching shooting stars; chasing and being chased by bats and hornets and debating who goes down the hill for an armful of pastry and baguettes every day.

 Full post